-OVERVIEW: Chicago investment advisor, Richard H. Driehaus, started his own family foundation in 1983.
-It provides grants mostly in the $10,000 to $50,000 range to historic preservation, arts, and economic development organizations in the Chicago metropolitan area.
+OVERVIEW: Chicago investment advisor, Richard H. Driehaus, started his own family foundation, the Richard H. Driehaus Foundation, to provide grants for historic preservation, arts, and economic development organizations in the Chicago metropolitan area.

-FUNDING AREAS: Arts & culture, built environment, economic opportunities for the working poor, investigative reporting
+FUNDING AREAS: Arts and culture, built environment, economic opportunities for the working poor, investigative reporting